Exo-TiC/ExoTiC-UVIS/docs/source/views/quick_start.rst

   4. 1Dspec_order+1.png and 1Dspec_order-1.png show the first frame's 1D spectrum for each order.
 2Dspec_order+1.png and 2Dspec_order-1.png plot the 1D spectra in every frame over time as a 2D map.
 1Dspec_order+1.gif and 1Dspec_order-1.gif plays all extracted 1D spectra for each order as a gif.
 All of these plots can be used to assess the quality of the extracted spectra, including looking for uncorrected cosmic rays or systematic signals.
   5. rawwlc_order+1.png and rawwlc_order-1.png show the white light curves obtained by summing all 1D spectra across all wavelengths.
 These light curves should be clean and with good signal-to-noise ratio, with minimal systematic patterns and no spurious points from e.g. cosmic rays.

-The 1D spectra for each order will be output to specs_+1.nc and specs_-1.nc which are DataSet files that can be opened and manipulated with the :code:`xarray` package.
+The 1D spectra for each order will be output to specs_+1.nc and specs_-1.nc which can be opened and manipulated with the :code:`xarray` package.
 These are the final science products on which you would perform your analyses.

 5. What next?
 ----------------------